 Silver Creek Midstream is one of the largest pipeline operators for the gathering and transportation of crude oil in the state of Wyoming.
-Today, we operate over 870-miles of crude oil gathering and transportation pipelines, with over 150 miles of additional pipelines currently planned or under construction.
-In addition to Silver Creek’s expansive pipeline systems, the Company also operates multiple truck injection stations, a unit train capable rail facility in Converse County, and over 2.0+ million barrels of storage.
+Today, we operate over 945-miles of crude oil gathering and transportation pipelines across 11 counties.
+In addition to Silver Creek’s expansive pipeline systems, the Company also operates multiple truck injection stations, a unit and manifest capable rail facility in Converse County, and over 2.6+ million barrels of crude storage.

 Silver Creek Midstream’s Powder River Basin Pipeline System offers a comprehensive crude midstream solution across Converse, Campbell, Johnson, and Natrona counties.
 The Pipeline System currently includes 450+ miles of crude trunkline and gathering pipelines, 1.8+ million barrels of crude storage providing batch capability through the system for up to three different specifications of crude oil, and a unit and manifest train capable rail facility in and out of the Silver Creek Pronghorn Terminal.

 In the first quarter of 2020, Silver Creek Midstream placed into service ~60 miles of 16” pipeline from Campbell Station to Pronghorn Station running parallel to its existing 10” trunkline.
 As a result of the System expansions, Silver Creek Midstream currently has 120+ thousand barrels per day of pipeline capacity into Pronghorn Station, expandable to 350+ thousand barrels per day with the use of drag reducing agents and additional horse power.